 1. Start A Blog

 For example, I started This Online World back in college for around $100.
-My three expenses were the domain name, domain hosting with SiteGround, and a cheap blogging theme from Envato.
+My three expenses were the domain name, domain hosting with SiteGround, and a cheap blogging theme.

 It took a lot of writing and figuring out how to run a blog, but within a few months, my blog was paying for my groceries.